 10 For example, both before and after the requirements of compliance have been agreed upon and the charged party/respondent through its attorney has advised the Regional Office of its intention to comply, documents necessary to accomplish compliance may not be sent directly to the party absent consent of the attorney.
 Such documents may include notices for posting pursuant to a settlement agreement, an ALJ decision, or a Board Order; requests for a certification of posting; and a cover letter that includes instructions concerning the details of compliance.
+Absent
-Absent consent of the attorney, such documents can be sent only to the attorney.

-communications conveying substantive information or inviting a response which may accompany any of these documents must be addressed to and served exclusively on the attorney unless the attorney has consented to service on the party or person.

-- Notices of hearing, decisions, orders, reports, supplemental decisions, and certifications in representation cases - (c) Service on Attorney with Copy to Party: The following documents and/or correspondence should be addressed to and served on the attorney(s) of the appropriate party(ies) with a copy(ies) to such party(ies) and with copies to other parties and their attorneys or nonattorney designated representatives: - Dismissal and withdrawal letters - Final Collyer, Dubo, and administrative deferral letters - Final appeal letters, final compliance appeal letters, and letters acknowledging an appeal, ruling on motions for reconsideration, and conditioning the denial of an appeal - Closing compliance letters
+- Direct contact with a party or person is authorized by law as set forth below in subparagraphs (a), (b), or (c). - (a) Service on Party or Person with Copy to Attorney: The following documents and/or correspondence should be addressed to and served on the appropriate party(ies) or person(s) with a copy(ies) to their attorney(s) and, if appropriate, with copies to other parties and their attorneys or designated representatives: - Charges, amended charges, and standard service letters (see Sec.
+10040) - Petitions, amended petitions, and standard service letters (see Sec.
+11009) - Correspondence confirming agreed upon election arrangements, election notices, and letters requesting and supplying Excelsior lists accompanied by a copy of the approved consent or stipulated election agreement - Objections and standard service letters (see Sec.
+11392.9) - Subpoenas, related forms and instructions, and standard cover letters which do not convey substantive information or invite a response.
+However, written communications conveying substantive information or inviting a response which may accompany subpoenas must be addressed to and served exclusively on the attorney unless the attorney has consented to service on the party or person. - (b) Service on All Parties, Persons, and Attorneys: The following documents should be served on all parties and persons and their attorneys: - Complaints, compliance specifications, amendments to either, notices of hearing, final Board Orders and Administrative Law Judge decisions in unfair labor practice cases and in connection with 10(k) hearings, and cover letters which do not invite a response.
+However, written communications conveying substantive information or inviting a response which may accompany any of these documents must be addressed to and served exclusively on the attorney unless the attorney has consented to service on the party or person. - Notices of hearing, decisions, orders, reports, supplemental decisions, and certifications in representation cases - (c) Service on Attorney with Copy to Party: The following documents and/or correspondence should be addressed to and served on the attorney(s) of the appropriate party(ies) with a copy(ies) to such party(ies) and with copies to other parties and their attorneys or nonattorney designated representatives: - Dismissal and withdrawal letters - Final Collyer, Dubo, and administrative deferral letters - Final appeal letters, final compliance appeal letters, and letters acknowledging an appeal, ruling on motions for reconsideration, and conditioning the denial of an appeal - Closing compliance letters consent of the attorney, such documents can be sent only to the attorney.